dr-tony-lin/CarND-Path-Planning-Project/README.md

 Note: regardless of the changes you make, your project must be buildable using cmake and make!

+More information is only accessible by people who are already enrolled in Term 2 of CarND.
+If you are enrolled, see [the project page](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/f1820894-8322-4bb3-81aa-b26b3c6dcbaf/lessons/b1ff3be0-c904-438e-aad3-2b5379f0e0c3/concepts/1a2255a0-e23c-44cf-8d41-39b8a3c8264a) for instructions and the project rubric.

+## Hints!

+* You don't have to follow this directory structure, but if you do, your work will span all of the .cpp files here.
+Keep an eye out for TODOs.

 ## Call for IDE Profiles Pull Requests

 Help your fellow students!

 We decided to create Makefiles with cmake to keep this project as platform agnostic as possible.
-Similarly, we omitted IDE profiles in order to ensure that students don't feel pressured to use one IDE or another.
+Similarly, we omitted IDE profiles in order to we ensure that students don't feel pressured to use one IDE or another.

 However!
 I'd love to help people get up and running with their IDEs of choice.